Skip to main content Accessibility information

 • Demonstrate the qualities of a teacher.
 Point out your commitment, empathy, independence, innovation, motivation, patience, self-reliance, and tip-top organisation skills.

 • Depth.
-Don’t cut it too short, you’re allowed up to 4000 characters which is around 600-700 words, so write until you’re thereabouts, and then edit it so that it reads even better.
+Don’t cut it too short, you’re allowed up to 1000 words, so write until you’re thereabouts, and then edit it so that it reads even better.

 In addition, for a strong personal statement you’ll want to demonstrate some awareness of the national curriculum for your subject and then highlight how your subject knowledge maps to it.